• Travel over 50 – We are old not dead!

 Imam Bayıldı

-A brilliant dish for vegans this is a stuffed eggplant.
+A brilliant dish for vegans is a stuffed eggplant.
 The filling is comprised of tomato, onion and garlic and rice or bulgur mixture then baked served with rice or bulgur pilaf.

 In Turkey, if a dish is cooked without meat it is called zeytin yağlı. this means that it is usually served cold and is made with olive oil.